-Mount Tamalpais rises majestically from the heart of Marin County.
+Mount Tamalpais rises majestically from the heart of Marin County in California.
 Its deep canyons and sweeping hillsides are covered with redwood forests , oak woodlands, open grasslands and sturdy chaparral.
-The mountain itself covers around 25,000 acres.
+Therefore, the mountain itself covers around 25,000 acres.
 There are about 60 miles of hiking trails, which are connected to a larger, 200 miles network of trails in neighboring public lands.

-The view from the peak at 2571 feet is just spectacular.
+The view from the mountain peak at 2571 feet is just spectacular.
 On a clear day, visitors can see the Farallon Islands 25 miles out to sea, the Marin County hills, San Francisco and the Bay , hills and cities of the East Bay and Mount Diablo.
-On rare occasions, the Sierra Nevada’s snow-covered mountains can be seen 150 miles away.
+Moreover, on rare occasions, the Sierra Nevada’s snow-covered mountains can be seen 150 miles away.